 All of these drugs have the very strong potential of creating an addiction that requires treatment.
 For help finding treatment for depression and addiction call 800-598-5053 (Who Answers?) .

 One of the side effects of abusing most drugs is depression.
 Depression is also a common side effect of withdrawal.
 When you consider that, it should come as no surprise that people suffering from clinical depression find it nearly impossible to stop using drugs once they start.
 The cycle of depression, drug use, and depression goes on endlessly, unless they receive professional treatment that addresses both the depression and addiction.

 It is well known that addiction and mental disorders, such as clinical depression, are often found together.
 According to the National Institute on Drug Abuse, the co-occurrence of these disorders is known as comorbidity and requires treatment that addresses both.

 Both are complicated and chronic diseases, and trying to treat only one of them has shown little to no success in achieving recovery in either.
 It is therefore essential that people suffering from clinical depression and addiction seek treatment centers that have the knowledge and expertise to treat both disorders simultaneously.

 Where to Find a Treatment Center that Treats Co-Occurring Disorders

 Since comorbidity is very common, most addiction treatment centers are equipped to treat patients suffering from an addiction and clinical depression.
 However, not every treatment center or treatment method is right for every person.

 This means you must find the treatment center that best suits your needs and goals.
 While this may seem daunting, we can help.
-Call us at , we can help you find the treatment you need.
+Call us at 800-598-5053 (Who Answers?) , we can help you find the treatment you need.